seratch/taskun/readme.markdown

 ## Simple crond thread on JVM

-taskun is a Java implementation of UNIX crond on JVM.
-And there're the extended specifications that crond doesn't have - invoking seconds intervals and invoking several threads at once.
+"taskun" is an implementation of UNIX crond on JVM, and it has some extended functions which crond doesn't have: invoking seconds intervals, invoking several threads at once.

 ## Install